 Wolfburn Whisky Reviews:

-- Wolfburn Aurora ~ 46% (Wolfburn) - Whisky Review: Wolfburn Aurora Category: Highland single malt scotch whisky Origin: Wolfburn Distillery Bottling: Aurora Brewing ABV: 46% Cost: £48.08 from Master of Malt What they say: Signature Range: Aurora MELLOW AND GOLDEN This beautiful sherried whisky is made from spirit laid down in a combination of American oak and Spanish Oloroso sherry casks.
-Benefitting […]
+- Wolfburn Aurora (46%, OB, +/-2016) - Whisky Review: Wolfburn Aurora Category: Highland single malt scotch whisky Origin: Wolfburn Distillery Bottling: Aurora Brewing ABV: 46% Cost: £48.08 from Master of Malt What they say: Signature Range: Aurora MELLOW AND […]